.NET 4 Baby Steps: Part XII - Numbers

 Console.WriteLine(c4);

-// Assign the value returned by an operator to a Complex variable.
+// Assign the result of an operation to a Complex variable.

 Complex c5 = Complex.One + Complex.One;